 You can also remove a little oil from the oil filter or drain plug.
 Check the engine oil level on the dipstick.
 Continue to add or remove oil until the oil level is at the full line on your dipstick.

 You may have developed an engine oil leak or have a problem in your engine where it is using or burning oil.
 When you don’t have enough oil to keep the internal engine parts sufficiently lubricated, friction starts to build creating heat.

 This heat can overheat your engine and cause it to die.
 The heat can be so hot, your internal engine parts will start to melt.

 Solution: Clean your spark plug tip.
-If you find the tip of your spark plug is very dark, has a burnt electrode or is damaged, replace your spark plug.
-Make sure the plug is gapped following the engine manufacturer’s specification.
+If you find the tip of your spark plug is very dark, has a burnt electrode, or is damaged, replace your spark plug.
+Make sure the plug is gapped following the engine manufacturer’s specifications.

 Securely attach your spark plug wires.
 I recommend replacing the spark plugs annually to minimize starting and running problems due to dirty or worn plugs.

 The winding on the ignition coil can separate and short out when your mower is hot.
 When this happens, the spark plugs are unable to get the voltage they need to create spark.